duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

 end
 ~~~

+To rescue from exception in background sending emails you can reopen DeliveryJob
+anywhere, for example in ApplicationMailer.
+If you want to `rescue_from` in some
+other non-rails class you can `include ActiveSupport::Rescuable`

-IF you use Delayed::Job you can test in three ways:
+If you use Delayed::Job you can test in three ways:
 First is `Delayed::Worker.delay_jobs = true`

 ~~~